Pasqg/clojure-rdp/README.md

 # clojure-rdp

-A Clojure library to parse generic (right-recursive) grammars.
+A Clojure project to parse generic (right-recursive) grammars.

+The main reason behind this project is to experiment with and quickly prototype grammars with little setup.
+It is not optimised, thus it is too slow for production.
+The resulting parse tree can be used directly in clojure or converted to json for use somewhere else.

 ## Usage